 NorthBay biz is a monthly magazine, covering Sonoma, Napa and Marin counties in Northern California.
-Telling the stories behind the news for 45 years, NorthBay biz covers a range of topics, including business, politics, food, wine and lifestyle in the North Bay.
+Telling the stories behind the news for more than 45 years.
+NorthBay biz covers a range of topics, including business, politics, food, wine and lifestyle in the North Bay.

 John Dennis is president of NorthBay biz magazine and is responsible for digital advertising.
 He began his management career as the regional manager for Sears Roebuck & Company in the Chicago area.
 After purchasing NorthBay biz, John became an owner–operator of the magazine for nearly 20 years.